henrychris/blog/src/posts/qset.md

 published: true
 ---

 In November 2024, I was considering moving out of my parent’s home.
 The power situation had driven me to the edge of insanity as on most days, I had less than 2 hours of electricity.
 This left me unable to work comfortably, but as an employee, I had no choice in the matter.
 My workarounds were exhausting.
 I would leave to work at a nearby lounge or my mom’s office 15 minutes away.
-Or, I would charge my laptop to 100% overnight and usea a 40,000 mAh powerbank to keep it running.
+Or, I would charge my laptop to 100% overnight and use a 40,000 mAh powerbank to keep it running.
 I wanted out.

 But before I could move, I needed an apartment that ticked all my boxes.
-There were many, but for this article, only one matters: I needed to find a place where I could play football nearby.
+There were many boxes, but for this article, only one matters: _I needed to find a place where I could play football nearby_.

 I'm a software engineer.
 I spend all day at a desk, staring at a screen, tapping keys for money.
 To stay healthy, I play football three times a week.
 This is crucial because I lack the discipline to exercise at home or go to a gym.